VarunAdupa/Library-Management/LibraryManagementSystem-main/Readme.md

-# Library Management System
+# Library-Management-System:
-This project is a Library Management System that allows for efficient management of a library's operations.
-It provides functionalities to track books, customers, employees, book issuance, and returns.
-The system, done using SQL, maintains a comprehensive database of books, their availability status, rental cost, and other relevant details.
-It also enables effective management of customers and employees associated with the library.
+This project is a Library Management System that helps manage the operations of a library.
+It tracks books, customers, employees, book checkouts, and returns.
+Using SQL, the system keeps a detailed database of books, including their availability, rental cost, and other important details.
+It also helps manage the library's customers and employees effectively.

-## Database Setup
+## Database-Setup:
 Create a new database named "Library" to store the information.
 ## Features
 #### Book Management: Add, update, and remove books from the library's collection.
 Track book details such as title, category, rental price, availability status, author, and publisher.